Trump paid just $750 in federal income tax in 2016 – NY Times

-“It will all be revealed, I paid a lot of taxes, I paid a lot of state taxes too. but when you are under audit, you don’t publish them.
+“It will all be revealed, I paid a lot of taxes, I paid a lot of state taxes too but when you under audit, you don’t publish them.

 “I’m going to release many things and people are going to be shocked,” he told reporters.